Checo200/IMAGAGC/README.md

 # IMAGAGC theme

 IMAGAGC is a child theme for the Genesis Framework with a modern development workflow.
-The name IMAGAGC stands for IMAGA Genesis Child.It's based and forked from Zen [Live Demo - Zen](https://beltramelli.app/zen/).
+The name IMAGAGC is a short for IMAGA Genesis Child (theme).

+It's based and forked from Zen [Live Demo - Zen](https://beltramelli.app/zen/).

-This starter them from beltramelli is used as a base to build upon.
-All credits and big kudos to beltramelli.
-Check the original repo [zen](https://github.com/NicBeltramelli/zen) out.
+This starter them from beltramelli is used as a starter base to build upon.
+All credits and big kudos to [beltramelli](https://twitter.com/NicBeltramelli).
+Check the original repositorie @ [Zen](https://github.com/NicBeltramelli/zen).

 Tested up to WordPress 5.5.1 and Genesis 3.3.0.